moezbenrebah/Full-Stack-practices/CRUD/Bring-your-quote/README.md

 - How connect a simple Back-end with databases (MySQL, MongoDB)
 - How using mongoose to connect MongoDB with back-end
 - How use engine templates like PUG here, in order to generate front-end side

+### The purpose of the project:

+- Accept user input (quote + author)
+- Store data in the databasse (MongoDB and MySql)
+- Reterieving quotes as json data from the database using api